 The Governments Prevent strategy/intervention programme aims to stop people becoming terrorists or supporting terrorism.
 While it remains rare for children and young people to become involved in terrorist activity, young people from an early age can be exposed to terrorist & extremist influences or prejudiced views.
-Referrals for Prevent can be made via your DSL. becoming involved with a new and different group of friends; searching for answers to questions about identity, faith and belonging.
+Referrals for Prevent can be made via your DSL.

 The Charity Commission requires all charities to prevent abuse for extremist purposes and refer any instances of concern to the Local Authority.